captainminh1999/record-deduplication/README.md

 **What it does:** The final core step is to produce a human-readable **report of duplicate suggestions**.
 After the model identifies likely duplicates, this step will gather those pairs and present them side-by-side in an Excel workbook for you to review manually.
 The idea is to make it easy for a user (or data steward) to verify the suggested merges before applying them to the original dataset.

-The reporting module will take the high-confidence duplicate pairs (`dupes_high_conf.csv`) and the cleaned data, and for each duplicate pair, retrieve the full original records from the cleaned dataset.
+The reporting module will take the high-confidence duplicate pairs (`high_confidence.csv`) and the cleaned data, and for each duplicate pair, retrieve the full original records from the cleaned dataset.
 It then creates a spreadsheet (Excel `.xlsx` file) where each row contains two records that are deemed duplicates, with their details in adjacent columns.
 This way, you can scroll through the file and visually compare each pair – checking if they truly look like duplicates or if the algorithm made a mistake.

 **How to run:** Execute the reporting module: